ibm-cloud-docs/watsonxdata/mixed_case_behavior.md

 # Mixed-case behavior
 {: #mixed_case_behavior}

 From IBM® watsonx.data version 2.0.0, a new feature is available to switch between both case-sensitive and case-insensitive behavior in Presto (Java) by using a mixed-case feature flag.
 The mixed-case feature flag is set to OFF in Presto (Java) by default.
 The flag can be set to ON or OFF as required during deployment of the Presto (Java) engine.
 It is advised not to toggle between ON and OFF configurations after the deployment, as it may result in inconsistent system behavior.
+This feature is not applicable for Presto (C++) engine.
 {: shortdesc}

 ## Mixed-case feature flag: ON